MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     Otherwise, you can install Kafka on your client machine from the previous step and create a topic.
 You can find more information about how to do that [here](https://docs.aws.amazon.com/msk/latest/developerguide/create-topic.html).

 5. #### Create ACLs
-    As we have `allow.everyone.if.no.acl.found` set to `false`, we need to create ACLs for the cluster and the topics that you've created in the previous step.
-Otherwise, if we don't create an associated ACL, then our user will not be able to interact with the cluster and read the messages from the topic.
+    As `allow.everyone.if.no.acl.found` is set to `false`, you must create ACLs for the cluster and topics configured in the previous step to set appropriate access permissions.
+For more information, see the [Amazon MSK](https://docs.aws.amazon.com/msk/latest/developerguide/msk-acls.html) documentation.

     You can find more details about ACLs [here](https://docs.aws.amazon.com/msk/latest/developerguide/msk-acls.html).